videolan/vlc/share/lua/README.txt

       .arturl: the node's ArtURL (OPTIONAL)
       .category: the node's category (OPTIONAL) sd.add_item( ... ): Add an item to the service discovery.
-  The item object has the same members as the one in playlist.add() along with:
+  The item object has the same members as the one in playlist.add().
-      .category: the item's category (OPTIONAL) Returns the input item. sd.remove_item( item ): remove the item.
+  Returns the input item.
+sd.remove_item( item ): remove the item.